trisulnsm/dinodoc/trisuldocs/docs/ag/domain/contexts.md

----
-sidebar_position: 5
----

 # Working With Contexts

-A Trisul [*context*](/docs/ug/domain#contexts) is a separate instance of Trisul with its own isolated database, configuration, and processes.
+A Trisul Context is a separate instance of Trisul with its own isolated database, configuration, and processes.

 The primary use cases for contexts are :

 1. multi homing separate customer networks
 2. managing different parts of a large network